 We talked to professional photographers as well as seasoned real estate professionals to get their best advice on what real estate agents can do to make sure their next photo shoot is successful, and here’s what they said.

 1. Don’t Just Pay for a Photo―Hire a Professional Photographer

-Michael Grecco, Photographer and Owner, Michael Grecco Photography
+Michael Grecco, Photographer & Owner, Michael Grecco Photography

-Grecco suggested, above all else, to hire a professional photographer who will be in control of the situation and coach you through getting exactly the results you want:
+Grecco’s number #1 advice to Close readers?
+Hire a professional photographer who will be in control of the situation and coach you through getting the exact results you want.

 “Of course, just like any important business meeting, you should show up to your photo shoot well-rested, relaxed, and ready to work.
 But you aren’t paying someone to open and close a shutter.
 You’re hiring someone to take control of the situation from start to finish, to guide you through your poses, make suggestions on your wardrobe, and teach you how to get the most out of every minute of their time.